-Germán cruises in return, Yankees get 2 HRs to beat Mets 5-1
+Germán cruises in return, Urshela helps Yanks beat Mets 5-1

+NEW YORK (AP) — Domingo Germán felt solid coming off the injured list.
+He was happy to get a little support nonetheless.

-NEW YORK (AP) — Domingo Germán pitched six sharp innings in his return from injury, Didi Gregorius and Gio Urshela hit consecutive homers, and the New York Yankees beat the New York Mets 5-1 Wednesday night.
+Germán pitched six sharp innings in his return from injury, Didi Gregorius and Gio Urshela hit consecutive homers, and the New York Yankees beat the Mets 5-1 Wednesday night.

 Germán (10-2) allowed a run over six innings, giving up five hits and no walks.
 The 26-year-old right-hander struck out six and threw 80 pitches in a tidy return from a strained left hip flexor, which had sidelined him since June 8.

+He got an appreciated lift from his defense, and Urshela in particular.
+The third baseman made three stellar defensive plays.

+“Magnificent,” Germán said.
+“In my humble opinion, I think he’s a candidate to win the Gold Glove.”

 The AL East-leading Yankees have won 14 of 16 overall and forced a four-game split in this year’s Subway Series.
+Gregorius had two hits for his career-best sixth straight multihit game.
+Gleyber Torres added two hits and two RBIs.

 The Mets haven’t won the season series since 2013.

-Urshela also made three stellar defensive plays at third base, and Gregorius had two hits for his career-best sixth straight multihit game.
-Gleyber Torres added two hits and two RBIs.

-Mets starter Jason Vargas (3-4) settled after a rocky first inning, pitching three-run ball into the sixth.
+Jason Vargas (3-4) settled after a rocky first inning, pitching three-run ball into the sixth.
 The left-hander struck out six and allowed seven hits and two walks.

-Jeff McNeil homered in the first inning, but the Mets failed to rally following consecutive comeback victories against the Braves and Yankees.
+Jeff McNeil homered on Germán’s first pitch, but the Mets failed to rally following consecutive comeback victories against the Braves and Yankees.
 The Mets have lost eight of 10.

 DJ LeMahieu and Aaron Judge hit consecutive doubles leading off the first, and Torres scored Judge with a single for a 2-0 lead.

-McNeil countered with his leadoff shot in the bottom of the inning, the All-Star’s seventh connection of the season.
+McNeil countered with his shot in the bottom of the inning, the All-Star’s seventh long ball this season.

 Vargas slowed things down with a steady dose of changeups and kept the Yankees in check until Gregorius’ solo homer in the sixth.
 Wilmer Font relieved Vargas and allowed Urshela’s shot, which made it 4-1 Yankees.